Albany County NY LLC Publication: The Most Affordable Option

 What if The Evangelist isn't publishing that week?

 The Evangelist doesn't publish during certain weeks (July 4th week, last Thursday of December, 5th Thursdays).
 If your publication period overlaps with these dates, The Evangelist will extend your publication to ensure six actual weekly publications.
-Plan accordingly and confirm the timeline with them before starting.
+Confirm the timeline with them before starting.

 Can I publish in Albany if I already formed my LLC in another county?

 Yes, but you'll need to file a Certificate of Change (DOS-1359-f) with the NY Department of State ($30) to update your LLC's county to Albany before starting publication.
-This still saves money if you're early in your 120-day window, but it's simpler to plan ahead when forming your LLC.
+This still saves money if you're early in your 120-day window.

 How long does the entire process take in Albany County?